golang-standards/project-layout/README.md

 ### `/vendor`

 Application dependencies (managed manually or by your favorite dependency management tool like the new built-in [`Go Modules`](https://github.com/golang/go/wiki/Modules) feature).
+The `go mod vendor` command will create the `/vendor` directory for you.
+Note that you might need to add the `-mod=vendor` flag to your `go build` command if you are not using Go 1.14 where it's on by default.

 Don't commit your application dependencies if you are building a library.